A Quick Look at the Impact of the New Excess Business Losses RuleBy Sherry Fan Grand | February 25, 2019

 About Sherry Fan Grand

-Sherry Fan Grand, CPA, is a Director in the Real Estate Group at Marks Paneth LLP.
-While focusing extensively on commercial and residential real estate, Ms. Grand also has experience in various industries including architecture, professional services and small business.
-She began her career as a CPA at Leipziger & Breskin LLP in 2000 and joined Marks Paneth in 2006 when the two firms combined.
-Prior to joining Leipziger & Breskin in 2000, her distinguished...
+Sherry Fan Grand, CPA, is a Partner in the Real Estate Group at Marks Paneth LLP.
+While focusing extensively on commercial and residential real estate, Ms. Grand also has experience in various industries including hotels, hospitality, architecture, professional services and small business.
+She works with corporate clients as well as individuals.
+Ms. Grand has a reputation of assiduously researching proposed tax law changes and projecting how they may be applied for her clients’ benefit.
+Ms....
 READ MORE +